FlowLPS: Langevin-Proximal Sampling for Flow-based Inverse Problem Solvers: Additional Qualitative Results

 \subsection{Full Reconstruction Results}

-We provide additional qualitative comparisons on FFHQ and DIV2K for all tasks.
-Note that FlowLPS consistently recovers sharper textures and more semantically plausible structures compared to baselines across all tasks.
+Additional qualitative comparisons on FFHQ and DIV2K across all tasks are provided in the supplementary material.
+These results complement the representative visual comparisons in the main paper and further illustrate that FlowLPS preserves sharper textures and natural local details while maintaining measurement consistency.